quirkyinc/api/README.md

 ## `respond_with` second parameter options

 Here are all of the available second parameter options to `respond_with`.
-All are optional:
+All are optional and may be used in tandem:

 - `status` will change the status of the response.
 This must be a valid status code.